Evan Dara

 Evan Dara is an American novelist.
 He has published four novels and one play, which are concerned with subjects including social atomization, music, political dysfunction, epistemology, ecology, and time.
 The Times Literary Supplement (London) called Dara "one of the most exciting American novelists writing today."

-Widely believed to be using a pseudonym, Dara has given no interviews and has issued no photographs, and has chosen to publish his novels through his own press, Aurora.
+Widely believed to be using a pseudonym, Dara has given no interviews and has issued no photographs, and has chosen to publish his recent novels in English through his own press, Aurora.
 His work has been almost totally unacknowledged by the commercial American literary community—Australian critic Emmett Stinson has called Dara "the best-kept secret in all of contemporary American literature"—but he has received exceptional acclaim from underground and alternative sites.

-His books have been the subject of numerous scholarly articles and theses, and have been taught in dozens of colleges and universities across the world.
+Dara's books have been the subject of numerous scholarly articles and theses, and have been taught in dozens of colleges and universities across the world, while being published in at least a half a dozen languages, including Spanish, Portuguese, and Russian—something virtually unknown amongst self-published authors.

 Four months after Dara’s first publication in Spanish, his work was included in a Madrid University course on the great American novel, where Dara's work was read alongside that of Herman Melville, Nathaniel Hawthorne, William Faulkner, F. Scott Fitzgerald, Jack Kerouac, Philip Roth, Thomas Pynchon, and Toni Morrison.
 The only other writer of Dara's generation to be included in this survey was David Foster Wallace.